madupite/madupite/docs/options.rst

 Madupite Options
 ================

-Madupite options are specified using ``MDP::setOption()``.
+Madupite options are specified using ``MDP.setOption()``.
 This function accepts either two strings, or a single string for boolean options.
 Numeric values should be passed as strings, e.g., ``"20"``, ``"0.1"``, ``"1e-10"``.
 Madupite options are built on top of PETSc options, allowing any PETSc option to be passed as well.

 Required Options
 ----------------